 A big requirement of medical school admissions is letters of recommendation.
 The sixth section of the AMCAS is where you can list who will be sending your letters.
 Your recommender should agree to write a letter for you before you include them on the AMCAS.
 Most medical schools allow the AMCAS to gather the letters and send them along with your application through the AMCAS Letter Service or Interfolio.
 However, letters are not required to submit or verify your application.
 You can submit your application before your LORs arrive at AMCAS and they will distribute them to schools on a rolling basis.

-There are three different types of letters you can submit:
+There are three types of letters you can submit:

-• -Individual Letter: A letter written by, and representing, a single author
+- Individual Letter: A letter written by a single author

 You can choose which schools will receive each letter type.
-The number or types of letters required vary from school to school; always double-check with the institution you’re applying to.
-If your recommender is unsure of what to write about, you can always give him some tips from the AAMC, or you can create a quick fact sheet of yourself to help ease their writer’s block.
+The number or types of letters required vary from school to school.
+Always double-check with the institution you’re applying to.
+If your recommender is unsure of what to write about, you can always give them some tips from the AAMC, or you can create a quick fact sheet about yourself to help ease their writer’s block.

 The last and final part of the AMCAS is your MCAT score.
 All unvoided MCAT sittings and scores will automatically be released to AMCAS.
 If you haven’t taken the MCAT, plan to retake it, or are waiting for your scores to come back, you must include the date of your recent and/or future MCAT.
-You can submit the AMCAS and get it verified before you receive your MCAT score but you need to update this section as soon as you can.
-Luckily, you don’t have to suffer through an additional verification when you update your scores.
+You can submit the AMCAS and get it verified before you receive your MCAT score, but you need to update this section as soon as possible.

 If you’re applying to a special program, such as an MD-PhD or an MBA-MD program, this is also where you can submit information from other required tests, such as an LSAT, GMAT, GRE etc.